My full name is Alexander Oliver Mader—hence the domain name

 a·o·mader.com—and I am a computer scientist and researcher from the northern part of Germany.
 Unconventionally, I go by my second given name Oliver, or even simpler just Oli.

 From an early age, I knew that I wanted to study computer science.
-Luckily, a numerus clausus hasn’t been established yet for that major, so I was able to cultivate a trait during my secondary education that might seem weird at first glance: laziness.
+Luckily, a numerus clausus hadn’t been established yet for that major, so I was able to cultivate a trait during my secondary education that might seem weird at first glance: laziness.
 By that, I mean the ability to successfully reach a goal by investing as few resources as possible.
 This does not mean slacking off but operating very efficiently.

-So naturally, I finished school and went off to the University of Applied Sciences in Kiel in order to study computer science.
+So I finished school and went off to the University of Applied Sciences in Kiel in order to study computer science.
 Since I used as little energy as possible to finish school, I had plenty of time to prepare for other things like going to the university.
 So before I took my first lecture, I had already published a few open-source software projects in various programming languages, administered a couple of dedicated Linux servers, and even acquired my first jobs as a software engineer.
-Needless to say that this was immensely helpful for my studies and was finally rewarded with a Bachelor of Science (B.Sc.) and afterwards a Master of Science (M.Sc.) degree, both with honors.
+Needless to say that this was immensely helpful for my studies and I was finally awarded a Bachelor of Science (B.Sc.) and afterwards a Master of Science (M.Sc.) degree, both with honors.

-When it comes to music, I prefer what most people would probably categorize as a monotonic and unsettling form of music: hardcore techno with more than 160 beets per minute.
+When it comes to music, I prefer what most people would probably categorize as a monotonic and unsettling form of music: hardcore techno with more than 160 beats per minute.
 Especially the genres frenchcore, hardtek, speedcore and terror bring pleasure to my ears.
 Even more surprising for most people is the fact that I enjoy that kind of music while doing tasks that need a high amount of concentration and work effort.
 I guess the constant driving beats help me on pushing even further.
 Don’t worry though, I do like to listen to other non-techno-based genres as well.